-We released ground-breaking research identifying the 7 organisational habits that are essential for achieving high performance.
+Our ground-breaking research has identified the 7 organisational habits that are essential for achieving high performance.
 The study draws on data from over 100,000 employee responses from around 200 organisations.

 It examines the characteristics that most differentiate high performance organisations from low performance organisations